Ensembl/ensembl-vep/nextflow/README.md

   --chros LIST_OF_CHROS    Comma-separated list of chromosomes to generate. i.e. 1,2,..., Default: 1,2,...X,Y,MT
   --cpus INT               Number of CPUs to use.
 Default 1.
 ```
-NB: File paths are expected to be absolute paths
+NB: File paths are expected to be absolute paths.

 ---
 <a name="example"></a>